Project-DA-FANH/dafanh_website/content/internship.md

 * Academic Level: Graduate and Undergraduate
 * Majors: Data-centric majors such as Statistics, Data Science or any majors in areas of Food, Agriculture, Natural Resources and Human Sciences

-### Example Responsibilities Include:

-> Split this into the two types of interns, applied and technical?

-* Understand and contribute to the file organization and data flow of current projects
-* Collaborate with other project staff to understand the background information for current grants and projects, what the needs are, and identify data products that can be developed to fit their needs.
-* Assist and support others with programming tasks by writing pieces of, or entire scripts in R
-* Assist with data collection, codebook creation, data management, creating visualizations, exploratory and statistical analysis
-* Create and contribute to data products including reports, manuscripts, websites, and interactive dashboards.

-### Example Skills Developed During the Internship:

-* Use agile project management tools to maintain a project timeline with deadlines and deliverables, for multiple projects simultaneously
-* Effectively translate tasks given in words (for example at meetings or by email) into tangible tasks that involve code.
-* Gain experience with varying data collection tools such as using Qualtrics and Google forms
-* Improved ability to collaborative work with others on code under version control
-* Improved solution-seeking skills (e.g. finding answers on places like Google, Stack Overflow)
-* Professionally collaborate and communicate within a remote team setting using various communication systems such as email, Zoom, Slack and task boards.
-* Develop, understand and practice how Statistics and Data Science contribute to local and state-wide health programs.
-* Begin to understand the reporting, research and evaluation requirements of grant funded projects

 ## Questions about this or other opportunities?